 My daughter and I were first introduced to Cricut 4 years ago.
 I was surprised to find it has been that long, it seems like just yesterday we were making some fun Halloween projects.
 Halloween is one of my favorite holidays because of how creative it is.
 From fun and creative costumes to spooky and cute decor.
-My daughter and I are excited to be reviewing the new Cricut Explorer Air 2.
+My daughter and I are excited to be reviewing the new Cricut Explorer Air 2 and sharing this Halloween Luminaries project.

 Cricut Air 2 Explorer